labgem/netsyn/README.md

-NCBI-taxonomy: allows to recover the lineage taxonomic from a toxon identifier (into the ParseINSDCFles_GetTaxonomy part).
+NCBI-taxonomy: allows to recover the lineage taxonomic from a taxon identifier (into the ParseINSDCFles_GetTaxonomy part).